Application Control enables network administrators to block certain legitimate applications from running on work computers.

 No. Sophos will not create a default list of blocked applications since there are many legitimate uses for applications that some companies may need.
 Furthermore, we cannot advise you about which applications to block: the control of applications should form part of your IT policy.

-If you want to add an application that is not listed in the policy section you must request SophosLabs add the application.
+If you would like to add an application that is not listed in the policy section you will need to raise an Application Control request > Select Application Control.
+You will be asked for basic information about the application as well as the executable file required to run the application.

 Sophos application control detection's are created with future versions of the application in mind.
 The majority of applications will still be blocked after an upgrade.
-On some occasions after a major upgrade they may not be blocked, for these circumstances we advise using the Application Control Request form to provide a sample of the upgraded application.
+On some occasions after a major upgrade they may not be blocked, for these circumstances we advise raising an Application Control Request > select Application Control, to provide a sample of the upgraded application.

 Detection can be either via on-access scanning or on-demand (scheduled) scanning.
 The console policy also allows you to configure the on-access scanner to detect but allow the application while you build up an idea of what effect blocking applications will have on your users.